MuriithiEric/August-Cohort-Hackathon-1/README.md

 1. **Skills**: Use HTML and CSS to build your portfolio.
 Feel free to use additional technologies if you’re comfortable with them.
 2. **Work Solo**: This is an individual challenge, so showcase your personal skills and creativity.
 3. **Submission**: Your completed portfolio should be pushed to a public GitHub repository.
-4. **ERD Diagram**: Include an Entity-Relationship Diagram (ERD) in the README section of your GitHub repository to demonstrate your data structuring skills.

 ## 📁 How to Submit